Kometa-Team/Kometa/docs/files/overview.md

 ???+ example "Filter Example"

-    This uses the `plex_all` Buidler to get every item currently in the plex library and then checks TMDb if they have eithr `aftercreditsstinger` or `duringcreditsstinger` as a keyword.
+    This uses the `plex_all` Buidler to get every item currently in the plex library and then checks TMDb if they have either `aftercreditsstinger` or `duringcreditsstinger` as a keyword.

     ```yaml
     collections: